 Your blog article includes information on content pillars and how to create them.
 The user’s search intent might be more specific: to get information on how to content pillars on Instagram or TikTok.
 If your article fails that need, this is the reason why a given reader may get back to the SERP to seek answers from another source.

 Dwell time reflects multiple clues about your webpage.
 Users leave the page if the page loading time is slow or UX/UI needs to be more appealing.
 This, too, is reflected in the dwell time metrics.

 Dwell Time Indicates the Quality of your Content

 Dwell time tells a lot about the quality of content on your webpage.
-A short dwell time indicates that the users could not get the answers they were looking for, or it can be the other way around.
+A short page dwell time indicates that the users could not get the answers they were looking for, or it can be the other way around.
 They got the answer immediately.
 Therefore they left the page soon.

-Users get to your site through the SERP results.
+Website user engagement rate get to your site through the SERP results.
 The SEO strategies you applied to your website helped you rank at the top of the SERP results.
 The users skim through your webpage to find their answers.

 Search Engines Consider Dwell Time as a Metric for Ranking

 A shorter dwell time might indicate to the RankBrain algorithm that the page does not contain the relevant answer.
 Google uses RankBrain to understand whether the results shown on the SERP pages are relevant to the user’s search intent.